-After Bradley left the employment of Beebe, he joined the Bayside Medical Dr. Vincent Killeen, the principal owner of Bayside, stated that Bradley was "a good pediatrician, but not a huge volume or money-maker."
-Killeen, an OB-GYN, said "his (Bradley's) patients loved him." no complaints about improper touching of any kind made to Killeen.
+After Bradley left the employment of Beebe, he joined the Bayside Medical Practice.
+Dr. Vincent Killeen, the principal owner of Bayside, stated that Bradley was "a good pediatrician, but not a huge volume or money-maker."
+Killeen, an OB-GYN, said, "[Bradley's] patients loved him."
+There were no complaints about improper touching of any kind made to Killeen.
 In fact, Killeen maintained that Bradley's reputation was "90% good."
 Killeen further stated, "[Bradley's] skill level was good; in a crisis I would name Bradley as a pediatrician."
-Shortly before Bradley left Bayside, a mother and wife of one of Bradley's colleagues in the practice, brought their 7-year old daughter in for a The mother claimed that while her view was obstructed by Bradley's body, Bradley stuck his ungloved fingers into her daughter's vagina.
+Shortly before Bradley left Bayside, a mother, who was the wife of one of Bradley's colleagues in the practice, brought her seven-year-old daughter in for a routine exam.
+The mother claimed that while her view was obstructed by Bradley's body, Bradley stuck his ungloved fingers into her daughter's vagina.
 The child was screaming and the mother questioned what Bradley was doing.
 The mother said Bradley told her that he was checking to see if the child's hymen was intact and this was routine.
 While this incident was contemporaneously discussed with her husband, the two (now divorced) now have differing versions of the incident.
-The 2005 Milford Police Department investigation in 2005 (to be discussed below) supported in part what the mother stated about the doctor visit.
+The 2005 Milford Police Department investigation, to be discussed below, supported in part what the mother stated about the doctor visit.
 Neither parent reported the incident at the time to Bradley's employer or to anyone else.